• Skip to main content

 • Breakfast tacos or wraps - Tuck this soft scramble right into your favorite tortilla (corn for tacos or flour/whole wheat for wraps).

 • Top toast - Fresh sourdough if you can buy it near you, otherwise your favorite nourishing bread.
-Something so classic about a soft scramble on toast!
+You could even top this avocado toast with everything bagel seasoning for a complete nourishing breakfast!

-• Breakfast bowl - Start with your chilli scramble and add grains, greens or veggies, avocado, bacon, feta... whatever your heart desires.
+• Breakfast bowl - Start with your chili scramble and add grains, greens, veggies, avocado, roasted sweet potatoes, feta... whatever your heart desires.

 For the softest, creamiest scramble, low heat is THE way to do it!
 Cooking the eggs this way ensures they don't cook too fast, which dries the eggs out.
 It requires a little more patience, but only a few extra minutes and I promise it is worth it!